rewhowe/snapdragon/documentation/about.md

 ## Why did you make this?

 I like Japanese and I like programming.
-I've always felt that particles in Japanese, which identify different parts of a sentence or signify roles of words, were kind of like "operators".
+I've always felt that particles in Japanese, which identify different parts of a sentence or signify roles of words, were kind of like programming "operators".
 While not always true semantically, I imagined the topic particle は was kind of an "equals" sign.
 For example, 僕はリュウ means "I am Rew" or `me = rew`.

 I was surprised to learn about the language [ひまわり](https://ja.wikipedia.org/wiki/ひまわり_%28プログラミング言語%29) and was interested in learning how to use it, until I found out that it was designed for Windows and was no longer being actively developed.
 I also learned about [なでしこ](https://ja.wikipedia.org/wiki/なでしこ_%28プログラミング言語%29) which is still active to this day and usable with node.js.
-In fact, if you want to actually get things done, I would definitely recommend なでしこ over 金魚草 as its far more robust and provides a lot of useful features.
+In fact, if you want to actually get things done, I would definitely recommend なでしこ over 金魚草 as it is far more robust and provides a lot of useful features.

 So, why did I make 金魚草?...
 I guess just because I wanted to.

 Unlike なでしこ, 金魚草 is a bit more strict in its Japanese.
 Its basic syntax includes no traditional programming operators (aside from shared punctuation), function names are limited to verbs and their parameters are denoted by particles, and even basic math is written out in words, like "add 1 to 3" instead of `3+1`.
 This does, however, make it much more difficult to implement and more cumbersome to write.
 The set of real-world Japanese is infinitely larger than the set of grammar I can define and support.
 For example, basic arithmetic can all be written out as transitive verbs (`3に 1を 足す` = 3+1), but exponentiation cannot (`2の 3乗` = 2^3), nor can logarithms (`底を 2とする 8の対数` = log\_2(8)), which means these must have their own language constructs.

 That said, I think 金魚草 is still fun to play around with as an [esoteric language](https://en.wikipedia.org/wiki/Esoteric_programming_language) and I've ~~stolen~~ borrowed a lot of concepts that I found interesting from other languages as well.